 - Check with your school counselor to find out how much detail your school will be providing regarding COVID-19.
 Use your COVID-19 response to provide any missing information.

 - Leave it blank.
-It truly is optional, so while you would be missing an opportunity to add additional context to your application, it won’t hurt you to leave it blank.
+It truly is optional, so it won’t hurt you to leave it blank.

 These options are far better than offering an inauthentic analysis of how COVID has affected you.